 - The total amount of credit per month is limited to the Monthly Recurring Charge (MRC) for the affected services.

-- To be eligible for any credit, Customer MUST contact vX customer service at (800) 553- 1829 or enter a ticket on the portal within forty-eight (48) hours of the event.
+- To be eligible for any credit, Customer MUST contact vX customer service at (800) 553- 1829 or submit a ticket using in\site within forty-eight (48) hours of the event.
 A ticket MUST be opened to be considered for any credit.

 - vX will use every reasonable commercial effort to confirm a missed SLA, and no credit will be issued unless it is confirmed by vX.